open-component-model/ocm-website/content/docs/cli/installation.md

 toc: true
 ---

+## Using Binaries

+To install the OCM CLI you can download binaries for the major platforms from the GitHub [releases page](https://github.com/open-component-model/ocm/releases).

 ## Homebrew

-To install the OCM CLI you can download binaries for major platforms from the GitHub [releases page](https://github.com/open-component-model/ocm/releases).

 You can also install via [homebrew](https://brew.sh/) for macOS and Linux: